brandontreb/brandontreb.github.io/_posts/2017-02-06-the-importance-of-side-projects.md

 Dont' have any idea to start on?
 Try cloning something in one of the above posts.
 There are _tons_ of ideas in here large and small and there's plenty of room on the web for variances of differenct products.
 I probably stole most of this post from somewhere...

+If you found this post helpful and want to hear more, make sure to [subscribe to my newsletter](http://brandontreb.us3.list-manage1.com/subscribe?u=66135759856eefe4f6dcec97c&id=ef6c358d78).
+It's not spammy, just let's you know when I post.